Wedding and civil partnership ceremonies guidance for venues

 Once you've got your licence

-You can change or modify your wedding or civil partnership venue licence online, for example, if you want to add an extra room in which ceremonies could take place.
+You cannot change or modify your wedding or civil partnership venue licence after you have submitted your application, Please contact the Licensing Team directly in writing if you believe there is an error within your application for example, if you want to add an extra room in which ceremonies could take place.